Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/4 different gobo lighting.md

-# Create art in Blender and make 6 renders with different color schemas
+# Create scene in Blender and make 4 renders with different gobo lighting techniques, [check out](https://www.youtube.com/watch?v=ElMM3u2MO5k)
 ## REMARK
 ### This exercise is given to test test your understanding of the material and foster the development of imagination.
 ## RESTRICTIONS